Package com. arcgismaps. mapping. symbology

 Provides access to scene specific properties.
 Scene properties can be retrieved from the Renderer and used to set scene specific properties defining the behavior in 3D

 The list of possible rotation types.
-Controls the origin and direction of rotation of a symbol on a feature.
+Controls the origin and direction of rotation for a symbol.

 The list of possible scene symbol anchor placements.
 This is used to determine the position of the scene marker symbol.